 How to Apply:

-- Download and fill out the application here.
+- Download and fill out the permit application here.

 - Email your completed application to OLYM_Permits@nps.gov.

 - Wait for a response.
-The permit office will contact you about a month before your elopement.
+The permit office typically reaches out about one month before your elopement date to confirm details and availability.

-- Once it’s been finalized (usually a few days after paying the fee), the park will send you the final copy.
-Print it out and bring it with you on your wedding day.
+- After your payment is processed (usually within a few days), the park will email you your approved permit.
+Be sure to print a copy and bring it with you on your wedding day.

 - There is a three-day waiting period.
 You must wait three days after receiving your license before you can get married.